Pork Cuts Explained

 Oddballs

-The Fat back is great for rendering down and making suet blocks for the birds, making cured fatback, or adding to beans other cooking dishes.
+Fat back is great for rendering down and making suet blocks for the birds, making cured fatback, or adding to greens or other cooking dishes for added nutritional benefits and flavor.

-Leaf lard is the classic source of cooking lard for pies and pastries.
+Leaf lard is the classic source of cooking lard and is highly sought after by bakers for pies and pastries.
+Leaf lard also makes for amazing skincare.

-Heart, liver and kidneys can be great in stews or used for dog treats.
-If you are using these for dog treats, we ask that you please talk to your vet prior.
+Heart, liver, spleen, feet, ears, tail, and kidneys can be great in stews or used for pet food or treats.
+If you are using these for raw pet food or treats, we ask that you please talk to your vet prior.